davidkorea/linux/resume.md

+# Summary

+Commenced work in IT field while completing Electronics and Semiconductor major at graduate school.
+Have a comprehensive knowledge of underlying hardware of computer as well as cloud and virtualization based architectures.
+An experienced solutions architect of consaulting, deploying and supporting e-document management platforms in a cloud and on-premise.
+Hands-on experience in implementing deep natural language processing algorithms by tensorflow.
+Experience with machine learning, big data analysis and visualization with python.

+- graduate from engineering and familiar with hardware architecture and principle of computer
+- He has a comprehensive knowledge of applications development as well as cloud and virtualization based architectures having full development lifecycle and cutting edge hi availability cloud solutions.
+- He is an experienced solutions architect object-oriented software designer and an experienced technical lead.
+-  Python, DJango, Ruby on Rails
+-  building and supporting
+- based on Linux/Unix platform in a cloud (AWS) and on-premise, experience on server infrastructure migration, monitoring and securing, LAMP, and Linux Server setup/administration.
 # Skills
 1. Good understanding of cloud computing and linux virtualization technology.
 클라우드 컴퓨팅 및 리눅스 가상화 기술에 대한 올바른 이해